 At first, you should just focus on getting your feet wet and seeing if programming is something you like.
 If and when you are convinced that you are willing to make the effort, I encourage you to take the pledge yourself.

 When are you ready?

 One hairy issue with self-guided learning is figuring out when you are done.
 What will it take to get my first job?
 How much more do I need to learn before I am truly competent?
 Am I already there or am I just suffering from the Dunning–Kruger effect?
 This is a difficult question to answer.
 There's no test to take, and no consensus on what a developer needs to know.
 You are ready to get a job when someone is willing to hire you to do it.

-Its a good idea to gun for a job as soon as possible, because you’ll learn so much faster by working 40 hours a week than you will through fragile self-motivation.
-Check out The Plan for more details.
+Its a good idea to gun for a job as soon as possible, because you'll learn so much faster by working 40 hours a week than you will through fragile self-motivation.
+Check out the guide "How to Learn to Code" for more details.

 How can you learn?
 What’s out there?